scw007/scw007.github.io/rts.md

 }
 ```

 And thats the basics!
+I left out some discussions that I may or may not cover in a future post:
+* Handling drawing and animations locally
+* Client side interpolation
+* Executing game logic and drawing in a fixed order
+* Projectiles, enemies, and other non player objects

 I hope this is helpful.
-!!WAYS TO IMPROVE AND FUTURE WORK!!
-!!SCREENSHOTS!!